Housing Credit History

 Since 1986, the Housing Credit has financed the development of 3 million apartments, providing affordable homes to roughly 7 million low-income families.
 The development of these apartments has supported 3.4 million jobs, and generated $323 billion in local income and $127 billion in federal, state and local tax revenues.
 See the impact of the Housing Credit in every state and congressional district.

-The Housing Credit Policy Landscape in 2017
+The Housing Credit Policy Landscape

-Comprehensive tax reform is a top priority for the 115th Congress and the Trump Administration.
+Comprehensive tax reform was a top priority for the 115th Congress and the Trump Administration.
 In September 2017, leadership in the Trump Administration, House Ways and Means Committee and Senate Finance Committee issued a "Unified Framework for Fixing Our Broken Tax Code" that identified the Housing Credit as one of only two corporate tax expenditures explicitly retained in the framework, noting that it is a tax incentive that has “proven to be effective in promoting policy goals important in the American economy.”
 The Housing Credit's inclusion in the plan is a testament to the program's successful track record, the need for resources to address our nation’s vast and growing shortage of affordable housing, and the strong bipartisan support that the ACTION Campaign and its members have built over many years.

 House Tax Reform Bill